Bilder endast för illustrativa ändamål

 However, some people may require up to 400mg each day.
-When taking 400mg, Modafinil can be taken as one dose, or split between a morning and lunchtime dose for those taking it for narcolepsy or sleep apnoea.
+When taking 400mg, Modafinil medicine can be taken as one single dose, or split between a morning and lunchtime dose for those taking it for narcolepsy or sleep apnoea.
 Shift workers may also take a split dose, but the timing of the doses will depend on the time of each shift.

 Like all medications, modafinil can have some side effects.
 The most common side effects include:

 - Trouble falling asleep or staying asleep

 - A dry mouth, or a strange taste in your mouth.

 If any of these adverse effects persist or are troublesome, you should speak to your doctor for medical advice.

 Occasionally, more serious side effects can occur including: